 Teaching good manners for kids isn't impossible.
 Raising well-mannered kids means encouraging them each day.
 It's a constant process that requires discipline and loads of patience.

-We previously explored things to avoid if you want to raise well mannered kids, but now let's take a closer look at specific manners your kids must learn from age two until they reach the age of nine!
+We previously explored things to avoid if you want to raise well-mannered kids, but now let's take a closer look at specific manners your kids must learn from age two until they reach the age of nine!

 As soon as they master the art of conversation, they must also learn the value of being polite.
 Saying "please" when making a request and saying "thank you" is an important good habit to encourage as early as possible.

 Once kids learn to communicate, parents must guide them to wait until they can speak up, unless it's very important.
 With how much time you spend together due to the pandemic having us stay at home as much as possible, take the time to talk to your child to get them used to social interactions and develop proper communication skills.

 To enter a conversation, they should learn to politely say "excuse me."
 This rule of etiquette also applies if they want to request to pass or if after they burp or cough.